Find the Best Champagne and Bubbly on Any Budget

 $100+ – Prestige

-Oh ho, we’ve got a badass over here!
-You did really good this year, or so far in this life, and it’s time to take a moment to taste success.
+Oh, we’ve got a badass over here!
+You did really well this year or so far in this life, and it’s time to take a moment to taste success.
 Or, at least drink like you’re going to die tomorrow… These are the wines that kings and queens drink.
 Literally.

 In Champagne, they call them “tête de cuvée” or “top of the batch.”
 They are the most obsessively conceived wines the chef de cave makes.
 Some producers, like Krug or Salon, only make a tête de cuvée, aging them on tirage (the dead yeast particles called “lees”) up to seven years before they launch in the market.
 All that time waiting in the cellar is part of the reason these wines are so expensive.

 The style of top-dollar Champagnes is often rich, fruity, creamy, and nutty all at once.
 Of course, you don’t always get this style at this price.
-Most of the large brands will indeed opt for a toasty, biscuity style, but many smaller producers choose to champion the fruit of their Grand Cru vineyard with a leaner Champagne.
+Most prominent brands will indeed opt for a toasty, biscuity style.
+Still, many smaller producers choose to champion the fruit of their Grand Cru vineyard with a leaner style.

 A Few Examples